eecs280staff/tutorials/docs/setup_wsl.md

 root  # SOMEthiNG IS WRONG
 ```

+This can happen, for example, if you accidentally closed the terminal window before creating a user account.

 We recommend you completely reinstall Ubuntu.
 (Note this will _delete all of the data associated with Ubuntu_.
 If you've just installed it, that's fine.)

 Open PowerShell and run it as administrator.
 Run the commands below.
 You'll be prompted to create a user account.